The DOT, Smokey Bear, Wrappers, on and on You’ll hear truck drivers putting down officers of the law often, but lets

 Most drivers have gotten away with something.
 None of us are perfect, so we mess up both intentionally and by accident but I guarantee you most of us have been given a break.
 This alone is enough to stop pretending that the D.O.T., Highway Patrol and other officers of the law are enemies of truckers.
-(Same principle applies for you at home holding the same ridiculous thoughts about the police.)
+(Same principle applies for you at home holding the same ridiculous thoughts about the police.
+They are all crooked)

 Truckers for the most part get put out of service or ticketed because they are in the wrong.
 It could be steering related, brake system related, weight related or they could have been trucking too hard.
 (Log book violations like running over hours) In each case the D.O.T. may have possibly just saved a life by inspecting, finding a problem and putting the truck out of service.

 He might have altered a bad habit by issuing that high dollar ticket to a high speeding driver or one 3 days behind on the log book.
 Plus sometimes we all need a little wake up call to get back on track before we push it too far.